mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

       * Click on your analyze_battery_telemetry trigger

       * Under the "Function" Section select "EventBridge" as the Event Type

+           * Update your AWS Account ID

+           * Select an AWS Region

        [screenshot here of change from function execution to eventbridge publishing]

-      * Expand the advanced options and copy/paste the following code into the Project Expression:
+      * Now expand the advanced options and copy/paste the following code into the Project Expression:

       ```json
                {